Welfare Fraud Lawyer in the Treasure Coast

-At Jeff T. Gorman Law Offices, our team of Stuart white collar crime lawyers are more than prepared to defend you against such serious accusations.
+At Jeff T. Gorman Law Offices, our team of Stuart white collar crime lawyers, including an experienced wire fraud lawyer, are more than prepared to defend you against such serious accusations.
 With extensive trial experience, client-centered service and a background in prosecution, we can bring invaluable insight and skill to your case.

 We proudly serve clients in Martin, St. Lucie, and Palm Beach counties.
 Call on our firm today to set up your free consultation.

 If an individual uses any type of electronic communication to scheme or devise some type of fraudulent activity with the purposes of gaining money or property, they can be charged with wire fraud.
 These means could include email, text, phone calls, and even online chats.
 It is important to understand that each individual electronic communication can be considered a separate wire fraud count, increasing the penalties you face.